 Skin tags are commonly seen in individuals with obesity and diabetes.
-There are some observational studies that suggest that they may be a sign of insulin resistance.
+Some observational studies suggest that they may be a sign of insulin resistance.
 But the exact cause is uncertain.

 Examples include the armpits, around the base of the neck, underneath the breasts, and along the inguinal crease where the upper thigh meets the body.
 Skin tags may also be found on the eyelids.

-Hormones may also play a role in their development as these growths seem to increase in pregnant women.
-And as with many medical conditions, there may be a genetic predisposition as skin tags often run in families.
+Hormones may also play a role in developing skin tags as these growths seem to increase in pregnant women.
+And as with many medical conditions, there may be a genetic predisposition because skin tags often run in families.